 Not so fast (laughs).
 Even for AI-based VoiceBots an intensive pre-planning is essential.
 We therefore recommend taking small steps first to gain experience and continuously asking customers how they are getting along with the VoiceBot and whether they are satisfied with the service.

 The knowledge gained from this must of course be implemented immediately, this is part of a concise quality management.
 In the end, it is all about the acceptance of an automated customer dialog.

 The potential partner should have been working in this field for as long as possible, should not promise heaven and earth and should make fair and realistic offers.
 In addition, he should have verifiable references and his employees should be experts with the relevant specialist knowledge.

-Let's just go through the process: First the caller is greeted by the voice portal of the fault reporting center.
-If there is a general supply disruption, the caller will receive the relevant general information.
-If this is not the case, the caller can optionally be informed about already known regional faults by entering his postcode.
-If he wants to report a new malfunction, he is directly transferred to a human employee.
+Let's just go through the process: First the callers are greeted by the voice portal of the fault reporting center.
+If there is a general supply disruption, they will receive the relevant general information.
+If this is not the case, they can optionally be informed about already known regional faults by entering their local postcode.
+If they want to report a new malfunction, they are directly transferred to a human employee.

 This is relatively simple: In the event of a fault within the network infrastructure, a previously defined alarm chain is triggered.
 The central control centre registers the location and extent of the fault and transfers the data directly to the voice portal via our management suite or a direct connection.

 If a caller now reports, for example, an interruption of the electricity or gas supply in his home, the system checks the database to see whether the fault is already known for the postcode area in question.

 Our customer Netze BW, one of the four largest utilities in Germany, offers this service to all regional energy suppliers in Baden-Württemberg - 24/7.
 This solution has been proven to handle up to 80 percent of the fault reports completely independently.
 That is very impressive!